 While the PTI value is not released, the UE regards any received PDU SESSION RELEASE COMMAND message with the same PTI value as a network retransmission (see subclause 7.3.1).

-If the PDU SESSION RELEASE COMMAND message includes 5GSM cause #39 "reactivation requested", then after completion of the network-requested PDU session release procedure, the UE should re-initiate the UE-requested PDU session establishment procedure as specified in subclause 6.4.1 for:
+If the PDU SESSION RELEASE COMMAND message includes 5GSM cause #39 "reactivation requested", then after completion of the network-requested PDU session release procedure:

+a) if the PDU session is an MA PDU session:

+1) established over both 3GPP access and non-3GPP access and the PDU SESSION RELEASE COMMAND does not include the Access type IE, and:

+- the UE is registered over both 3GPP access and non-3GPP access in the same PLMN, the UE should re-initiate a UE-requested PDU session establishment procedure as specified in subclause 6.4.1.
+Over which access the UE re-initiates the UE-requested PDU session establishment procedure is UE implementation specific; or

+- the UE is registered over both 3GPP access and non-3GPP access in different PLMNs, the UE should re-initiate UE-requested PDU session establishment procedures as specified in subclause 6.4.1over both accesses.
+Over which access the UE re-initiates the UE-requested PDU session establishment procedure first is UE implementation specific;

+2) established over both 3GPP access and non-3GPP access and the PDU SESSION RELEASE COMMAND includes the Access type IE:

+- the UE should re-initiate a UE-requested PDU session establishment procedure as specified in subclause 6.4.1 over the access indicated in the Access type IE; or

+3) established over only single access:

+- the UE should re-initiate a UE-requested PDU session establishment procedure as specified in subclause 6.4.1 over the access the user plane resources were established; or

+b) if the PDU session is a single access PDU session:

+- the UE should re-initiate a UE-requested PDU session establishment procedures as specified in subclause 6.4.1 over the access the PDU session was associated with; and

+for the re-initiated UE-requested PDU session establishment procedure(s) the UE should set:

-a) the PDU session type associated with the released PDU session;
+a) the PDU session type to the PDU session type associated with the released PDU session;

-b) the SSC mode associated with the released PDU session;
+b) the SSC mode to the SSC mode associated with the released PDU session;

-c) the DNN associated with the released PDU session; and
+c) the DNN to the DNN associated with the released PDU session; and

-d) the S-NSSAI associated with (if available in roaming scenarios) a mapped S-NSSAI if provided in the UE-requested PDU session establishment procedure of the released PDU session.
+d) the S-NSSAI to the S-NSSAI associated with (if available in roaming scenarios) a mapped S-NSSAI if provided in the UE-requested PDU session establishment procedure of the released PDU session.

 NOTE 2: User interaction is necessary in some cases when the UE cannot re-initiate the UE-requested PDU session establishment procedure automatically.